tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Microsoft TFS_SCM (Team Foundation Server)

 The Microsoft TFS\_SCM plug-in imports version artifacts from a Team Foundation Server (TFS) server.
-TFS is supported both as a source of builds with the [TFS plug-in](http://developer.ibm.com/urbancode/plugin/tfs-source-config/), and by direct retrieval of deployable artifacts from source control.
+TFS is supported both as a source of builds with the [TFS plug-in](http://developer.ibm.com/urbancode/plugin/tfs-source-config/), and by direct retrieval of deployable artifacts from source control.   **Note:** Microsoft .NET Framework 3.5 must be installed on the agent computer where the plug-in is installed.
+If Microsoft .NET Framework 3.5 is not installed on the agent computer, the following error message is displayed when you attempt to import version artifacts: Error Creating New Version: Error retrieving latest build.

 ---